jd13313/GoHaveAnAdventure/README.md

 #### Dialogue Box format codes

+Note: These codes _must_ be wrapped with empty spaces to work correctly.

 | Code  | Description    |
 | ----- | -------------- |
 | \<p\> | New paragraph  |